 Treatises on love, such as Ibn Sina’s Risala fi’l-‘ishq, or Ahmad Ghazali’s Savana are instances of the interest and attempts in the medieval period to analyse, describe and categorise different manifestations of love.
 To the best of my knowledge, scholarship has not yet managed to trace specifically such a philosophical work which would lay at the origin of Nizami’s text, though the Savana might well be at the origin of Laili u Majnun, Nizami’s next masnavi (See an analysis of Nizami’s exploration of mystical love in this masnavi, in A. Seyed Gohrab, Layli and Majnun.
 Love, madness and mystic longing in Nizami’s epic romance).

 Or his “good angel”, his “other half”, his “light’ heroine”, a figure opposed to his dark side, who will guide him.
 See for the use of these terms in a Jungian analysis, C. Booker, The Seven Basic Plots, esp.
 178 and 298-300.
 J.C.
-Bürgel, “Nezami’s world order”, 22, also indicates that Shirin functions as the anima rationale, the uppermost part of the Platonic soul”; see also J.S.
+Bürgel, “Nezami’s world order”, 22, also indicates that Shirin functions as the anima rationale, “the uppermost part of the Platonic soul”; see also J.S.
 Meisami, Medieval Persian court poetry, passim.

 Nizami, Khusrau u Shirin, ed.
 Vahid Dastgirdi, Dar Pazhuhish-i in kitab (chapter 11. l.52), 142: naguftam har chi dana guft az aghaz ki farrukh nist guftan gufta-ra baz.